oubiwann/hoplon-quickstart/README.md

-# my-hoplon-project
+# hoplon-quickstart

-A Hoplon project designed to...well, that part is up to you.
+A Hoplon project that follows the examples in the Hoplon Quick Start.

 ## Dependencies